Notice of Pre-AIA or AIA Status

 Drawings

 Claim 3 recites that the stop means “is configured to be fastened position-variably in a feed plane”.
-No structure that allows for fastening the stop means position-variably in the feed plane is illustrated in the present drawings, such that this feature must be illustrated or the feature canceled from the claims.
+No structure that allows for fastening the stop means position-variably in the feed plane is illustrated in the present drawings.
+An illustration of structure that allows for fastening the stop means position-variably in the feed plane is necessary for an understanding of the invention.
+For example, it is unclear how the fastening is achieved.
+As another example, it is unclear how movement of the stop means is permitted in order to achieve the ‘position-variably’ feature.

-Claim 14 recites, “the stop means specification and/or a product type specification is configured to be projected onto the setpoint position” of the stop means.
+Claim 14 recites, “the stop means specification and/or the product type specification is configured to be projected onto the setpoint position” of the stop means.
 To the extent that a line cannot provide these specifications, the configuration required by claim 14 is not illustrated in the present drawings.
+An illustration of the stop means specification and the product type specification being projected onto the setpoint position is necessary for an understanding of the invention, especially in view of these specifications comprising alphanumeric characters.
+For example, does the Applicant consider the claim satisfied if some portion of an alphanumeric character is on the setpoint position, even if it unclear to a lay person which particular portion of the alphanumeric characters indicates the setpoint position?

 No new matter should be entered.